 Purpose: “To support undergraduates working in the public interest.
 Broadly defined, public interest law includes helping those often lacking resources to retain attorneys, as well as engaging in advocacy work of a variety of kinds, and participating in shaping public policy.”
 All currently enrolled students are eligible to apply, including seniors wishing to work the summer immediately following their graduation.

-Award: Stipend of $2,500 for an 8-10 week summer internship and invitation to attend the Liman Colloquium at Yale Law School in early March.
+Award: Stipend of $2,500 for an 8-10 week summer internship and invitation to attend the Liman Colloquium at Yale Law School in early March or April.
+In past years, the award has included subsidized on-campus housing for those Fellows who have summer internships in New York.

 Contact: Prospective applicants who have questions about the fellowship should see Dean Kuan Tsu in the late fall after her general email with specifics regarding the application process has been sent to all students.
 See also: www.law.yale.edu/intellectuallife/undergraduatesummerfellowship.htm.